R3tr093/Angular-getInfo/README.md

 <p><em>  :exclamation: Don't forget the flag <b>--save </b> </em></p>

-<p>we gonna write some code to verify we have our angular application connected on with Express, in first we need to create a file named server.js to write our source code for the server.</p>
+<p>We gonna write some code to verify we have our angular application connected with Express, in first we need to create a file named server.js to write our source code for the server.</p>

 <p>In the root of your project type the command below : </p>